jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 In the 1970's the transistor, internet, computer monitors, and other digital technology, started to leave labs and research centres and make their way into products.
 Finally, after centuries of primitive tools, society had ones cheap enough to mass produce, yet powerful enough to change our way of life.
 Of course, that's when Darth Blockbuster appeared and went to work defending his way of life.

 Some examples.
-In the 1970's AT&T defended their telephone monopoly by successfully lobbying government to ban Americans from using internet modems.
-In 1984, the entertainment industry defended broadcast television by, unsuccessfuly, suing home video cassette recorders.
+In the 1970's AT&T defended the telephone communications by successfully lobbying government to ban Americans from using internet modems.
+In 1984, the entertainment industry defended broadcast television by suing home video cassette recorders-only losing by one vote in the Supreme Court.
 In 2001, the music industry defended music compact discs by successfully suing digital songs.
 Likewise, Tesla, Uber, AirBnB biggest competition has been in the courtroom.
 Throughout society the antagonists found ways to keep digital tools from the hands of the people.

 The antagonists even resisted help.
 As Napster was introducing digital songs to America, and being sued for it, Steve Jobs wanted to improve digital songs with iTunes.
 Music executives had already tried and failed horribly to make their own platform.
 Despite the supposed crisis of Napster, Jobs said he'd "never spent so much of my time trying to convince people [music executives] to do the right thing for themselves".

 The problem wasn't Napster.
 It was Darth Blockbuster.
-To be fair, he knew how to manage a huge corporation filled with competing interests, collect money to get employees paid, and fought for its continued survival.
-Yet he didn't know anything about new technology and fought back with rules, not tools.
+To be fair, he knew how to manage a huge corporation, collect money to get employees paid, and make a product people wanted.
+Yet he didn't know anything about new technology and so fought back with rules, not tools.

-So Darth Blockbuster resisted change even from Steve Jobs.
+Darth Blockbuster's antagonism to new tools was so strong he resisted change even from Steve Jobs.
 From Galileo to Washington, Tesla to Jobs, the battle between antagonits, protagoinsts, and extras has always been the same.
 Let's learn how this story looks in a little more detail.

 ## How New Tools Start the Fight

-In biological evolution there are continual adaptations of existing lifeforms, and then less often entirely new lifeforms.
+In biological evolution there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution this is the difference between a new technology, and a new tool.

 Upgrading a technology is an iterative change; like going from Sedan's to SUV's, VHS to DVD's, tube televisons's to LCD's.
 Each is different technologically, but they do the same job, so no new majic is needed to attract users.
 As a result no political battles are started.

-But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and WiFi, genius can unlock a new tool like smartphones.
-And this requires new majic and is thus a big deal.
+But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and WiFi, a genius can unlock a new tool like smartphones.
+And this requires new majic and thus is a big deal.

 ![New Tool Creation](/img\diagrams\techvolution-new-tool-creation-pc.png)